xzx34/xzx34.github.io/_pages/about.md

 <!-- Zixiang Xu (徐子翔) is an undergraduate student in the Computer Science College at Sichuan University, expected to graduate in June 2026 under the supervision of [Prof. Qijun Zhao](https://scholar.google.com/citations?user=c2fckoYAAAAJ&hl=en).
 Currently, his research interests are in large language models (LLMs) and multimodal models, particularly language agents and trustworthy AI. -->

-Zixiang Xu (徐子翔) is an undergraduate student in the Computer Science College, expected to graduate in June 2026.
-Currently, his research interests are in large language models (LLMs) and multimodal models, particularly language agents and trustworthy AI.
+Zixiang Xu (徐子翔) is an undergraduate student at the College of Computer Science, and a visiting student at MBZUAI under the supervision of [Prof. Xiuying Chen](https://iriscxy.github.io/).
+He is expected to graduate in June 2026.
+His current research interests lie in AI alignment and AI4Science.

-Previously, Zixiang participated in a summer research program at Massachusetts Institute of Technology, where he completed his first first-author paper under the guidance of [Prof. Elenna R Dugundji](https://scholar.google.com/citations?user=zNOQUvkAAAAJ&hl=en).
-He also has a semester of research internship experience at the Microsoft (Asia) Internet Engineering Institute, focusing on Visual Language Models (VLMs).
+Previously, Zixiang was a summer research student at the Massachusetts Institute of Technology (MIT), where he worked under the guidance of [Prof. Elenna R. Dugundji](https://scholar.google.com/citations?user=zNOQUvkAAAAJ&hl=en).
+Additionally, he completed a research internship at the Microsoft (Asia) Internet Engineering Institute, focusing on Visual Language Models (VLMs).

-> Actively seeking a research internship opportunity with a strong determination to apply for a PhD program in Fall 2026.
+> Actively seeking research internship opportunities, with a strong determination to apply for a PhD program in Fall 2026.

 # 🔥 News
 - *2024.10*: &nbsp;🎉🎉 One paper has been accepted by TRB 2024!.